jupyterlab/jupyterlab/tutorial/documents.md

 the contents options used to fetch the model (e.g. text, base64, notebook).

 ## Widget Extensions
-Add additional functionality to a widget.
-An extension instance is created for each widget.
+Add additional functionality to a widget type.
+An extension instance is created  for each widget instance.
 An example is the ipywidgets extension that is created for NotebookPanel widgets.
 Another example would be to add a button to the toolbar of each NotebookPanel widget.

 ## File Types
 Intended to be used in a "Create New" dialog, providing a list of known